-A prosecutor and a defense attorney can both use the same foundation of factual events and come up with two completely different stories.
-Think of this in the way that you would think of a map of the United States.
-In one map, you have the states depicted in their geographic areas with the state borders in dark lines.
-However, the other map instead shows the United States in a gradient scale of colors based upon the average income per population.
+A prosecutor and a defense attorney can create two completely different stories with the same factual events.
+Think of this as you would think of a map of the United States.
+In one map, the states are depicted in their geographic areas with the state borders in dark lines.
+However, the other map shows the United States in a gradient scale of colors based on the average income per population.
 Although both maps are true, they will probably look nothing alike.

-It's up to the attorney and the defendant to come up with the best story possible for the defendant's situation.
-The end story should have such characteristics as:
+It's up to the attorney and the defendant to create the best story possible for the defendant's situation.
+The end story should have characteristics such as:

-- Having the ability to gain sympathy from the judge or the jury.
-For instance, if possible, show that the defendant tried to withdraw from a crime before it was committed and even went as far as reporting the potential crime to the police in an attempt to prevent the crime from occurring.
+- Having the ability to gain sympathy from the judge or the jury through emotional appeal.
+For instance, if possible, show that the defendant tried to withdraw from a crime before it was committed.

 - Explaining and proving why the events that occurred in the defendant's story were the actual events.
-For example, if the defendant claims to not have been at the crime scene when the crime occurred, the defendant's story must show why the defendant wasn't there.
+For example, if the defendant claims not to have been at the crime scene when the crime occurred, show why the defendant wasn't there.

 Creating a Criminal Defense Strategy

 The criminal defendant will retain an attorney, or they will be appointed an attorney by the court under the U.S. Constitution's Sixth Amendment right to counsel.
 The criminal defendant will then tell their story to the criminal defense attorney.